Biological Sciences courses for 2020

 Why study Biological Sciences at Bristol?

 Biological sciences at Bristol is distinct because we cover all aspects of biological life, from genes and cells to populations and ecosystems.
+Our focus on animals, plants and microbes covers the molecular to the ecological, reflecting how truly interdisciplinary modern biology has become.

 We believe that successful biologists of the future need broad training to tackle the scientific challenges facing humanity and we have strong links across the University with: